 This chapter describes the features that can be activated in ESPResSo.
 Even if possible, it is not recommended to activate all features, because this will negatively effect ESPResSo's performance.

-Features can be activated in the configuration header myconfig.hpp (see section 3.5 on page 30).
+Features can be activated in the configuration header myconfig.h (see section 3.4 on page 24).
 Too activate FEATURE, add the following line to the header file:

 #define FEATURE

 B.1.
 General features